 the flaw of compassion.

-As for the second passage, it’s nice but just mundane stuff.
-I guess I was hoping for more interesting dialogue during the duel.
-Pointing out each other’s weaknesses is a common thing when two enemies are duking it out, physically or verbally, in Star Wars.
+There’s a callback to Episode V in the first set of dialogue above.
+“Don’t make me destroy you,” is one of my favorite Vader lines.
+This line made its way into other publications like the comic.
+As for the second passage, it’s nice but mundane.
+Pointing out each other’s weaknesses is a common thing when two enemies are duking it out in Star Wars.
 These little lines are missing in the final film, but their absence doesn’t ruin the scenes or destroy the flow at all.

 OBI-WAN and ANAKIN continue the swordfight.
 They battle away, balancing on the tiny platform and puzzled DROID.
 ANAKIN, standing on the Droid, approaches OBI-WAN on the work platform.